-Well, after consulting over six thousand respondents about their experience with Commonplace, we’ve found that the main reason they hesitate to participate in these conversations is because they don’t believe their contribution will truly be considered, or even read.
+Well, after consulting over six thousand respondents about their experience with Commonplace, we’ve found that the main reason they hesitate to participate in these conversations is that they don’t believe their contribution will truly be considered, or even read.
 39.2% of all respondents have voiced concerns about the lack of follow up.

-Although respondents expect a follow up, only the best engagement teams make time to ‘close the loop’.
+Although respondents expect a follow-up, only the best engagement teams make time to ‘close the loop’.
 Fewer than 10% of respondents receive a follow up of any kind and only 1% receive a personalised response.
 So, the chances are, you’re yet to use our ‘reply’ or ‘group and email’ features.

 The beauty of Commonplace conversations is that they connect the community with the placemakers.
 Project leaders have the opportunity to glean from local knowledge to enrich plans and gain support.
 However, when the conversation is stopped short, both parties end up missing out.